Getting the Vitamin D Your Body Wants and Needs

 Technically vitamin D is a calcium-regulating hormone.
 And when we talk about vitamin D we really mean its most common dietary forms, vitamins D2 and D3.
 Both play the same role in the body but are derived from different sources.

 Your skin makes vitamin D when exposed to the ultraviolet B (UVB) rays from the sun.
 The UVB interacts with a form of cholesterol to create vitamin D3 which is then transformed into active vitamin D in your liver and kidneys.

 How much sun exposure do our bodies actually need?

-Even those living in sunnier climes can struggle with vitamin D levels and the past 15 months with many people forced to stay inside or in lockdown for extended periods will have contributed to this.
+Even those living in sunnier climes can struggle with vitamin D levels and the pandemic, with many people forced to stay inside or in lockdown for extended periods, will have contributed to this.

 The reality is your skin’s vitamin D production depends on more than mere exposure to the sun.
 Where in the world you live, the latitude, season, your lifestyle, workplace, use of sunscreen, skin pigmentation can all impact how much vitamin D your skin is able to take in and synthesize.

 Adding vitamin D-rich foods to your diet can complement sun exposure, although doctors don’t recommend relying on dietary sources alone.
 Vitamin D3 is found in fatty animal products including oily fish, such as mackerel, salmon, sardines and also shellfish, beef liver, egg yolk and butter.
 Your vitamin D2 will typically come from plant sources and fortified foods including cereals, dairy products and fruit juices.

 If you find that a combination of sunlight and food sources are not giving you enough vitamin D you may need to take vitamin supplements.
 According to the Mayo Clinic, the recommended daily amount of vitamin D is 400 international units (IU) for children up to age 12 months, 600 IU for people ages 1 to 70 years, and 800 IU for people over 70 years.